-7.13.
+8.13.
 DEFINITION.
-A crossed module (in Grp) is a homomorphism $t: G \longrightarrow H$ together with a homomorphism $\alpha: H \longrightarrow \operatorname{Aut}(G)$ such that t is H-equivariant (using the conjugation action of H on itself), and such that the composition $\alpha t: G \longrightarrow \operatorname{Aut}(G)$ is the action of Gon itself by conjugation.
-A morphism of crossed modules is a pair of maps $[\ldots]$ making the obvious square commute, and commuting with the action maps.
+A crossed module (in Grp) is a homomorphism $t: G \longrightarrow H$ together with a homomorphism $\alpha: H \longrightarrow \operatorname{Aut}(G)$ such that t is H-equivariant (using the conjugation action of H on itself), and such that the composition $\alpha t: G \longrightarrow \operatorname{Aut}(G)$ is the action of G on itself by conjugation.
+A crossed module is often denoted, when no confusion will arise, by $(G \longrightarrow H)$ .
+A morphism $(G \longrightarrow H) \longrightarrow (K \longrightarrow L)$ of crossed modules is a pair of maps $G \longrightarrow K$ and $H \longrightarrow L$ making the obvious square commute, and commuting with all the action maps.

-Similar definitions hold for groups internal to cartesian closed categories, and even just finite-product categories if one replaces $H \longrightarrow \operatorname{Aut}(G)$ with its transpose $H \times G \longrightarrow G$.
-Ultimately of course there is a definition for crossed modules in semiabelian categories [], but we shall consider just groups.
-There is a natural definition of 2-arrow between maps of crossed modules, but the specifics are not important for the present purposes, so we refer to [] for details.
-The 2-categories of groupoids internal to Grp and crossed modules are equivalent, so we shall just work with the terminology of the latter.
+Similar definitions hold for groups internal to cartesian closed categories, and even just finite-product categories if one replaces $H \longrightarrow \operatorname{Aut}(G)$ with its transpose $H \times G \longrightarrow G$ .
+Ultimately of course there is a definition for crossed modules in semiabelian categories [Abbad et al 2010], but we shall consider just groups.
+There is a natural definition of 2-arrow between maps of crossed modules, but the specifics are not important for the present purposes, so we refer to [Noohi 2005c], definition 8.5, for details.
+The 2-categories of groupoids internal to $\mathbf{Grp}$ and crossed modules are equivalent, so we shall just work with the terminology of the latter.

 Given the result that crossed modules correspond to pointed, connected homotopy 2-types, it is natural to ask if all maps of such arise from maps between crossed modules.
 The answer is, perhaps unsurprisingly, no, as one needs maps which only weakly preserve the group structure.
-One can either write down the definition of some generalised form of map [?], or localise the 2-category of crossed modules (also shown in [?]).
-One takes the singleton pretopology consisting of the epimorphisms.
+One can either write down the definition of some generalised form of map ([Noohi 2005c], definition 8.4), or localise the 2-category of crossed modules ([Noohi 2005c] considers a model structure on the category of crossed modules).
+To localise the 2-category of crossed modules we can consider the singleton pretopology epi on Grp consisting of the epimorphisms, and localise Gpd(Grp) at $W{epi}$ .

 There are potentially interesting sub-2-categories of crossed modules that one might want to consider, for example, the one corresponding to nilpotent pointed connected 2-types.
 These are crossed modules $t: G \longrightarrow H$ where the cokernel of t is a nilpotent group and the (canonical) action of coker t on ker t is nilpotent.
+The correspondence between such crossed modules and the corresponding internal groupoids is a nice exercise, as well as seeing that this 2-category admits base change for the pretopology epi.